kristoff-it/zine/zine/README.md

 ```

 This might seem a bit verbose but it gives us a lightweight form of *typed*
-templating: in Zine we always know what is the the container element that our
+templating: in Zine we always know what is the container element that our
 layout is going to fill in.

 Contrast this with Hugo (and similar systems):